tacman/mailtrap/sfcasts/email-factory-service.md

 Passing!
 Successful refactor?
 Check!

-Next, let's switch gears a bit and dive into *two* new Symfony components to consume the email webhook *events* from Mailtrap
+Next, let's switch gears a bit and dive into *two* new Symfony components to consume the email webhook *events* from Mailtrap.